danscotson/ScaleBarIT/README.md

 Dan has built this capability during his PhD in a Materials Science field and hopes the distribution of this app will provide a tailored and simple solution to adding scale bars to images.

 ## How can I get started?
-**Download the installer from the repository**.
+- **Download the installer from the repository**.
 While the code has been written in MATLAB, the app is a standalone installation which does not require MATLAB software to use.
+- Download the Matlab 2025a Runtime installer from here: **https://uk.mathworks.com/products/compiler/matlab-runtime.html** to ensure the app works.

+## App Customisation
+- **The default_settings.txt is a text file to customise the app default settings**.
+For example, prefer Arial font over Calibri, size 20 over 16 or like your scale bars with a particular colour - all of this can be customised in this file.

-Ensure the default_settings.txt file remains in the same folder as the ScaleBarIT app.
+- **Ensure the default_settings.txt file remains in the same folder as the ScaleBarIT app**.
 If this is not found, upon opening app, the app will state that master default settings have been applied (text box to bottom left populated).
 If default_settings.txt is successfully found then the text box will read that custom default settings have been applied.

 ## Publishing and acknowledgement
 If you publish any of the images created using **ScaleBarIT**, please honour the licensing and cite this repository.
 You can get an APA or LaTeX formatted bibliographical reference using the 'Cite this repository' feature on the right-hand information menu.